 The Master's program in engineering with a concentration in telecommunications networks offers both a thesis profile and a project profile.
-The thesis profile is focused on research and leads to the degree of Master of Applied Sciences (M.A.Sc.).
-The project profile allows you to specialize in a chosen area of telecommunications and leads to the degree of Master of Engineering (M. Eng.).
+The thesis profile is focused on research and leads to the degree of Master of Applied Science (M.A.Sc.).
+The project profile allows you to specialize in a chosen area of telecommunications and leads to the degree of Master in Engineering (M. Eng.).

-Who can enrol in a master’s in telecommunications engineering?
+Who can enroll in a master’s in telecommunications engineering?